noc-lab/simple_sentence_segment/README.md

-# A simple sentence segment tools
+# A simple sentence segmentation tool

-This is a simple sentence segment tools based on a decision tree.
-It is designed for some complicated sentence segment tasks such as reports with fix width line breaks.
+This is a simple sentence segmentation tools based on a decision tree.
+It is designed for some complicated sentence segmentation tasks such as reports with fix width line breaks.

 ## Install